Updated February 1, 2021

 - Tactical Adaptive Income invests across a diversified basket of fixed income subclasses designed to provide a high level of income coupled with exceptionally low risk.

 - Tactical Adaptive Innovation provides reduced-risk, focused exposure to innovation including: big data and analytics, nanotechnology, genetics, medicine and biotechnology, networks, energy and environment, robotics, 3-D printing, bioinformatics, and financial services.

-This paper describes the design and principles which underlie the Tactical Adaptive Income Strategy in considerable detail.
+This paper describes the design and principles which underlie the Tactical Adaptive Global Strategy in considerable detail.
 It is written for subscribers and prospective subscribers who seek to more fully understand the strategy.